UniqueNetwork/unique_docs/docs/reference/sdk/sdk_methods.md

 By default, the collection limit is not set (their value is null).
 This limit value can be seen when requesting a collection using [Get collection by ID](https://github.com/UniqueNetwork/unique-sdk/tree/master/packages/sdk/tokens/methods/collection-by-id) method.
 If the limit is not set by the user, then the default limit is actually applied to the collection.
-The values of the limits actually applied to the collection (default and user-set) can be obtained using Get effective limits by collection ID method.
+The values of the limits actually applied to the collection (default and user-set) can be obtained using `Get effective limits` by collection ID.

 #### Arguments